Qamar4P/JaadAndroid/README.md

 }
 ```

+#icense

+Public domain.

 Everyone can used this library without any permision.
+Inherited condition may applied!
 Thanks